Fire destroys cabin of New Hampshire man forced out of woods

 CANTERBURY, N.H.
 (AP) — For almost three decades, 81-year-old David Lidstone has lived in the woods of New Hampshire along the Merrimack River in a small cabin adorned with solar panels.
 He has grown his own food, cut his own firewood, and tended to his pets and chickens.

 But his off-the-grid existence has been challenged in court by a property owner who says he's been squatting for all those years.
-And to make Lidstone's matters worse, his cabin was burned to the ground Wednesday in a blaze that local authorities are investigating.
+And to make Lidstone's matters worse, his cabin was burned to the ground Wednesday afternoon in a blaze that is being investigated by local authorities.

 Lidstone, or "River Dave" as he's known by boaters and kayakers, was jailed July 15 on a civil contempt sanction.
 He was told he'd be released if he agreed to leave the cabin, but he has stayed put.